Sainy-Mishra/EchoPDF/README.md

 # Installation
 Clone the repository: git clone "https://github.com/Sainy-Mishra/EchoPDF.git"

+# Requirements
+Please refer to the txt file uploaded for all the dependencies.
 # Usage
 Select a PDF file:
 Click on the "Select PDF File" button to choose a PDF document for conversion.